 "You've got to have a short memory," said MCLA guard Bilal Shabazz.

 That short memory was truly tested on the night of Jan.
 3. The Trailblazers were 3-6 at the holiday break, dropped two games at a tournament on Staten Island, and then traveled to Sage College.
 To say the bottom fell out of the bag would be an understatement.

 The Trailblazers were blown out by Sage 82-59, a team they beat a year ago.

 "It was quiet, I can tell you that," Shabazz said of the ride home.
 "It was probably as low as we've been all season."

 While Morrison and his staff preach short memories and the proverbial one game at a time, the Trailblazers had to rebound in five days because perennial MASCAC power Salem State was coming to the Amsler Campus Center gymnasium.

 "It wasn't a lot of fun," Morrison said.
-"They weren't happy being around the coaches.
-The coaches weren't thrilled being around the

 The loss capped off what had to be a fairly brutal way to start a basketball season.